-Christmas season is truly the most wonderful time of the year in San Antonio, as all of the city from downtown to the suburbs twinkle with stunning holiday light displays, one outshining the other.
+The Christmas season is truly the most wonderful time of year in San Antonio, as all of the city from downtown to the suburbs twinkle with stunning holiday light displays, one outshining the other.
 Some winter illuminations across the River City are among the nation's most impressive light shows.
-Here you'll get into the Christmas spirit at once.
+Here you'll get into the Christmas spirit with ease.

 Your second Christmas stop is San Antonio Zoo, set 4 miles (6 km) north of downtown.
 Whataburger Zoo Lights is included in standard admission and is free for passholders.
-Apart from illuminations of the life-sized savanna animals and beloved Christmas tunes, the celebration highlights include Santa's visits, holiday snacks by Mrs. Claus, and Lakeside Light Show to the Latin dance music.
-Admission: included ith the Zoo admission; tickets cost $21.99 for adults, $18.99 for kids ages 3–11, and free for kids under 3.
+Apart from illuminations of the life-sized savanna animals and beloved Christmas tunes, the celebration highlights include Santa's visits, holiday snacks by Mrs. Claus, and Lakeside Light Show to Latin dance music.

 Another spectacular Christmas light display occurs at the University of the Incarnate Word, next to San Antonio Zoo.
 Light the Way Holiday Drive kicks off the holiday season.
 The ticketed event runs for several days in late November, from 6 to 9 pm.
 Whoever can't make it to Light the Way still has plenty of time to take in the enchanting glow all over the campus.
 The holiday show goes on till early January.
 Admission: Holiday Drive is a ticketed event; holiday lights can be enjoyed for free.

-Move a bit further to the city's western outskirts and you'll discover one of Texas’s largest Christmas celebrations at the SeaWorld San Antonio.
-Winter wonderland of millions of twinkling lights is a great place to visit with a family.
-You will meet Santa and Rudolph the Red-Nosed Reindeer, sing with carolers, enjoy Christmas shows and festive treats, and create incredible holiday memories.
-Admission: Christmas Traditions Tour $65 for kids and adults; Dinner with Santa and Mrs. Claus $34 for adults and $17 for kids ages 3–9.
-General admission ticket is $39.99.
+Move a bit further to the city's western outskirts and you'll discover one of Texas’s largest Christmas celebrations at SeaWorld San Antonio.
+This winter wonderland of millions of twinkling lights is a great place to visit with family.
+You'll meet Santa and Rudolph the Red-Nosed Reindeer, sing with carolers, enjoy Christmas shows and festive treats, and create incredible holiday memories.

 If you don't mind going a bit further from the city, another great option is Old West Christmas Light Fest, located at Enchanted Springs Ranch, Boerne, 35 miles (56 km) northwest of downtown San Antonio.
 The authentic western town provides a unique backdrop for holiday lights and Santa visits.
-Savor festive foods at the campfire, play laser tag, ride the Mechanical Bull, and have fun.
-The tickets are $15 per person (6 and older).
-A family pack for five—$60.
+Savor festive foods at the campfire, play laser tag, ride the mechanical bull, and have fun.

-San Antonio Christmas Tree lighting ceremony (November 27, 2020; virtual)
+San Antonio Christmas tree lighting ceremony (November 25, 2022)

-Lastly, regardless of all light displays, surely come to see San Antonio's official Christmas Tree downtown.
+Lastly, regardless of every other light display, be sure to see San Antonio's official Christmas tree downtown.
 H-E-B annually donates the festive 55-foot (17-m) tree as a gift to the city and hosts the lighting ceremony in late November around Thanksgiving, at 7 pm.
-Since 2017, the Christmas Tree has been erected at Travis Park.
-For decades earlier, the tree used to be set up in front of the Alamo.
+Since 2017, the Christmas tree has been erected at Travis Park.
+Decades prior, the tree used to be set up in front of the Alamo.